lex-hue/Stock-Predictor-V4/README.md

 ![stockpredictor ai logo](https://user-images.githubusercontent.com/53996451/224323224-3ec1cd20-747c-42ad-9fb1-ba6e0ecb358b.png)

-> Please be aware that this project has entered its second testing phase due to issues encountered in the initial prediction phase.
-If you possess the code containing the prediction logic, kindly refrain from utilizing it.
-It is recommended that you [update](#1b-updating-the-repository) the code instead.
+> The Stock-Predictor-V4 Project has undoubtedly reached its full potential, and at this stage, third-party pull requests represent the sole avenue for introducing new features and functionalities.
+Unfortunately, due to my limited expertise in prediction logic, I had to remove it entirely from the update cycle.
+Embracing the contributions of skilled developers through pull requests is now the most promising way to breathe fresh life into the project and ensure its continued growth and relevance.

 ---